A New World View with John Hagelin, PhD

 So, we need to work extremely diligently right now to rally more collective consciousness to prevent what could be a very serious disaster for the whole of humankind.

-PJP: Overall, you've found that people want a peaceful resolution rather than what President Bush is trying to promote?
+PJP: Overall, you've found that people want a peaceful resolution rather than what the President is trying to promote?

 JH: I would like to think that most want peace.
 Very few people who have thought through the consequences of war would be for it.
 Unfortunately, I think that there are many people who don't bother to stop and think about the consequences of their own actions, let alone the actions of the country.